pIlIp-d/PDF-Compressor/documentation/documentation.md

 the django python package is used as webserver.
 It displays the website, handles requests and forwards the processing request to the task_scheduler.

+* `django_app/webserver` holds the views for user interaction
+* `django_app/api` holds the views that deliver data to js or handle form-requests

 ## Processing (Backend)

 The taskScheduler class checks for changes in the tasks db and if changes are detected,